Latifa al-Droubi: Public image

 Al-Droubi had maintained a private life away from the public eye, despite her husband's considerable media presence.
 A reporter from The Economist asked her husband if his wife would be the First Lady of Syria.
 He explained that the president's wife traditionally holds the role, not a random woman hired for it, and that she serves society rather than stands above it.
 US-based Syrian political analyst Aymen Abd al-Nour said al-Droubi's tone, body language, and eye contact in her first public speech at Idlib University surpassed those of Hind Kabawat and Houda Atassi.

 Fidel Rahmati of Khaama Press noted that Ahmed al-Sharaa's involvement of his wife in official events is part of his effort to appear more moderate and to portray the Syrian transitional government as modern and balanced.
 He added that her increasing visibility, particularly at official events, reflects a change in her husband’s approach to public relations.
 Hani al-Sibai, a UK-based cleric, condemned al-Droubi’s public role and accused her husband of defying Sharia to appeal to the West.

+On 7 June 2025, during a meeting with several Syrian women in celebration of Eid al-Adha, Ahmed al-Sharaa reflected on his wife, al-Droubi.She had little information about the work conditions, and she was discovering all of that about the work process.
+But she endured with me the bombing and endured the migration and displacement.
+I think we changed 49 houses during the past period, at a rate of one house every 3 months.
+This is difficult for a woman.
+We became like nomads, but nomads know what to take with them, but we are uneducated about the nature of nomadism.
+We lived in very difficult places.
+She lived with me in caves and she lived with me in poultry farms as well.
+She lived with me in difficult places, and she lived with me in good places at the same time, depending on the work conditions.
+I tried a lot to get her to leave for another place that was safer for her and the children, but she always refused and remained steadfast.
+She would say the least: I will meet you in a smile, I will be by your side.